01 of 07

 The toilet in your home has several tank components, but there are only two tank valves at work every time you flush the toilet: the flush valve, which releases the water stored in the tank down into the toilet bowl when you press the flush lever; and the fill valve (also traditionally known as a ballcock), which controls the water flow that refills the tank after the flush.

 While the flush valve rarely needs attention, it's quite common to make adjustments on the fill valve to ensure a proper flush.
-The fill valve has a float or other device that moves with the water level in the toilet tank, opening the fill valve after a flush and shutting off the valve when the tank is full.
-Adjustments to the fill valve may be needed when the toilet fails to flush completely, which usually occurs because there is not enough water in the tank, or if the valve is set too high and the water fails to shut off.
+The fill valve has a float or other device that moves with the water level in the toilet tank, opening to refill the tank with fresh water after a flush, and shutting it off when the tank is full.
+Adjustments to the fill valve may be needed when the toilet fails to flush completely, which can occur because there is not enough water in the tank; or if the valve is set too high and the water fails to shut off and continues to spill over into the overflow tube.
 Each type of fill valve has a method for adjusting the water level in the tank.

-Plunger-fill valves are actuated by a floating ball attached to a brass float rod.
-The rod moves to activate a plunger or piston in the ballcock body to start and stop the flow of water to the tank.
-This is the design that is properly known as a ballcock.
+Plunger/piston style fill valves are operated by a floating ball attached to a horizontal brass float rod.
+The rod moves to raise and lower a plunger or piston in the ballcock body to start and stop the flow of water to the tank.
+Named for the shape of the mechnism, this is the design that is properly known as a ballcock.
 The plunger uses an O-ring or leather washer to form a seal to prevent the water from leaking out the top of the fill valve.

 Diaphragm Ballcock: Brass